-And pain is certainly what it causes.
 Beyond the financial impact (that has grown 72% in the last 5 years to almost £10 million a year), cyber attacks can cost reputations, disrupt families and even cost lives.
 It is a $6 trillion a year industry that’s showing no signs of slowing down.

 But there are ways to fight it.
 The InfoSec industry is booming in response to the global need and software is becoming more and more adept at tackling threats before they appear.

 The biggest threat to companies, however, remains to be education (or more specifically, the lack of it).
-So, to help you out, here are the most common cyber attacks your business is likely to face.
+So, to help you out, here are the most common types of cyber attacks your business is likely to face.

 A denial-of-service attack is designed to stop your networks from working.
 They can’t pull the plug on your systems, so instead they bombard them with requests and data.

 For example, if you try to connect to your company server from your computer, a message is sent along your network, hits the server and the server responds.
 That message takes up a little bit of bandwidth.
 Bandwidth is like a pipe, as the analogy always goes.

 Now imagine tens of thousands of messages being thrown down the pipe every second.
 The pipe gets blocked and the server is overwhelmed with messages.
 Anything you try and do just hits a backlog of requests and never reaches the server.
 That is a denial-of-service, or DoS, attack.

 Attackers can also use multiple compromised devices to launch this attack.
 This is known as a distributed-denial-of-service (DDoS) attack.